cms-legacydata-analyses/EventProductionExampleTool/README.md

 The present directives are essentially a short summary of the more-detailed documentation found in Chapter 6 of the [CMS Offline Workbook](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBook), which is publicly available.

 In this document the general strategy for event processing is first described.
 Then, the `cmsDriver.py` script is presented.
 This is the steering script, which is used to generate almost any configuration needed.
-Finally, simple examples for MC production and real data reconstruction are provided.
+Finally, one can follow the simple examples for MC production and real data reconstruction in the individual packages in the repository.

 ## General strategy for event production